GLOBAL MARKETS-Asian shares find solace in hopes of smaller Trump tariff

 “Concerns about the U.S. tariff should ease today following the comments from the White House,” said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management.
 “Still the issue will continue to hang over in the markets.
 Investors need to see exactly what steps Trump will take and what retaliatory actions other countries will take in coming days.”

-A White House official said on Wednesday Trump plans to offer Canada and Mexico a 30-day exemption from planned tariffs on steel and aluminium imports, which could be extended based on progress in NAFTA talks.

-Trump was expected to sign a presidential proclamation to establish the tariffs during a ceremony on Thursday, but a White House official said later it could slide into Friday because documents had to be cleared through a legal process.
+Trump is expected to sign a presidential proclamation establishing the tariffs during a ceremony scheduled for 2030 GMT on Thursday, a source familiar with the situation said.

-Investors worry that the U.S. tariff could trigger a trade war, shrink the global trade, and eventually squeeze corporate profits that have so far benefited from strong global growth.

-Highlighting the strength of the global economy, Chinese trade data showed both exports and imports rose more than 20 percent in dollar terms from a year earlier in the first two months of this year.

-In the currency market, the U.S. dollar stabilised against other major currencies after its recent hit from fears about the tariff plan while the Mexican peso and Canadian dollar recovered from their steep losses.
+In the currency market, the Mexican peso and Canadian dollar recovered from their steep losses.

+The dollar also stabilised against other major currencies after its recent hit from fears about the tariff plan.

-The euro traded flat at $1.2402, having risen to $1.2447 on Wednesday, its highest levels since Feb.
+The euro traded at $1.2411, having risen to $1.2447 on Wednesday, its highest levels since Feb.
 16. The common currency has been rising since it had hit a seven-week low of $1.21545 hit on Thursday, when Trump unveiled his tariff plan.

 The European Central Bank is all but certain to keep policy unchanged on Thursday but may tweak its communication stance to offer at least a few clues about its progress towards ending its unprecedented bond purchases later this year.

-On the Bitstamp exchange, the digital currency traded at $9,691, falling 2.3 percent after having lost 7.6 percent on Wednesday, its biggest daily fall in over a month.
+On the Bitstamp exchange, it traded at $9,904, having lost 7.6 percent on Wednesday, its biggest daily fall in over a month.

-In commodities, oil prices steadied after falling the previous day on the back of record U.S. crude production and rising inventories.

-U.S. West Texas Intermediate (WTI) crude futures were at $61.29 a barrel, up 0.2 percent after having fallen more than 2 percent the previous session.
+In commodities, oil prices were under pressure, hit by worries about U.S. protectionism as well as U.S. government data showing an increase in crude inventories and output.

+Weekly data from the U.S. Department of Energy showed weekly U.S. crude production hit a record high last week of almost 10.4 million barrels per day.